mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/mythic-skyrim-start-playing.md

 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.mcm}}">MCM</a> menus for Mythic Skyrim have been pre-configured.

 There are some settings and optional mods available for the user to customize.
 See Customization for more information.
-It is strongly recommend to not change MCM settings to anything other than what is discussed on the Customization page.
+It is strongly recommended to not change MCM settings to anything other than what is discussed on the Customization page.